-The Shimano Trout One NS (Native Special) S53UL is very nice, very light, very capable rod designed for stream trout.
+The Shimano Trout One NS (Native Special) S53UL is a very nice, very light, very capable rod designed for stream trout.
 Shimano designed the Trout One NS with a fast taper, giving the rod a firm midsection and a relatively soft tip.
-The firm midsection gives you the ability to work lures up to 7 grams (1/4 ounce) and the relatively soft tip will allow the rod to cast a 1 gram lure (1/32 oz).
+The firm midsection gives you the ability to work lures up to 7 grams (1/4 ounce) and the relatively soft tip will allows the rod to cast a 1 gram lure (1/32 oz).

 Although the rod will cast the Daiwa .8 gram Vega spoons far enough to catch fish, the 1.2 and 1.8 gram Daiwa Lupin spoons cast very nicely indeed, enough better than the Vega that I think they would be my choice for a smaller sized spoon.